foxy7studios/Mii-Modd/README.md

-Read the setup file. or else no mod menu 4 u
+Read the setup file. or else no mod menu 4 u. if your school is strict read the trix file.